cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/configuration_template_version.md

 It performs read operation on Configuration Templates.

-- Get all the versions of template by its id
+- Get all the versions of template by its id ~>**Warning:**
+This resource does not represent a real-world entity in Cisco Catalyst Center, therefore changing or deleting this resource on its own has no immediate effect.
+Instead, it is a task part of a Cisco Catalyst Center workflow.
+It is executed in DNACenter without any additional verification.
+It does not check if it was executed before or if a similar configuration or action already existed previously.

 ## Example Usage